riazahmedmahin/riazahmedmahin/README.md

 ## About

+*
+*😇
+*😐
+.😪
+.🐍

-*🇧🇩 Resident of Bangladesh
+* 🇧🇩 Resident of Bangladesh
-*😇 Muslim
+* Muslim
-*😐 Studying at IIUC
-.😪 Love Coding nd photography
+* Love Coding nd photography
+* Studying at IIUC
-.🐍 Trying to learn Python & Java ME
+* Trying to learn Python & Java ME
-:mortar_board: Aim : Become a Software Engineer
+* :mortar_board: Aim : Become a Software Engineer

-* Item 1
-* Item 2